-In the field of health activities, Red Crescent Society of Kyrgyzstan implements following programs:
+In the field of health, Red Crescent Society of Kyrgyzstan implements following activities:

 • Migrants (internal)

 • Vulnerable teenagers

 • Drivers (truckers, taxi drivers)

 Reducing the vulnerability of HIV and its impact in Kyrgyzstan by achieving the following results:

 • enhancing the ability of the National Red Crescent Society to support and support large-scale HIV programs.